Angel Trilogy: Angel Burn/Angel

 The journey to New Mexico is fairly uneventful apart from the fact that while Willow and Alex fall in love with each other, both are oblivious to the other's feelings.
 They arrive at camp, where Alex had lived before the Invasion.
 He tells Willow how his father started the camp and how they used to hunt in groups of four, how a hunt could take over a week.
 How, when the Invasion occurred, the CIA took over due to the sudden jump in the number of angels and they all had to break any contact with each other, how the angel spotters sent them texts with the addresses of the angels.
 The camp was seemingly deserted as Alex told Willow about life at camp and he recounted years of pillow fights with his elder brother, Jake.
 He tells Willow how the angels killed his mother, brother, and father.
 Just then they hear a truck pulling up and Cully appears.
 After a while, they both realize that Cully is suffering from an angel burn and they have to fight off five angels with the help of Willow's angel who came out to protect Alex.

 Alex takes Willow to a hut in the mountains where they finally get together and they remain there for a few months.
 On Willow's birthday, Alex presents her with a beautiful necklace and encourages her to contact her angel.
 When Willow does, the Church of Angels uses the energy to pinpoint the location but, a spy leaks the information to the only people in Project Angel without an angel burn and these two people, one human Sophia and one angel Nate who believes that his kind doesn't have the right to feed off another species, come and propose a plan to end the angel problem for once and for all.
 They say that they need Willow's help as she can be at two places at once and Willow agrees, the plan goes horribly wrong and Nate is killed.
 Another wave of angels arrives and Willow and Alex Kylar escape.

-For the rest of the story, you have to read the second book, Angel Fire.